jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-auto.md

 [deactivate Spring Boot auto-configuration](./configuration-deactivate.html).

 [Deactivating Auto-configuration](./configuration-deactivate.html)
-also explains how to deactivate SBDG auto-configuration.
+also explains how to deactivate [spring-boot-gemfire-name] auto-configuration.

-In a nutshell, if you want to deactivate any auto-configuration provided by either Spring Boot or SBDG, declare your intent in the `@SpringBootApplication` annotation:
+In a nutshell, if you want to deactivate any auto-configuration provided by either Spring Boot or [spring-boot-gemfire-name], declare your intent in the `@SpringBootApplication` annotation:

 Example 4.
 Deactivating Specific Auto-configuration Classes